PeeBs68/fund_da/README.md

 ...using inbuilt python functions such as ```describe``` and ```dtype``` to generate summary statistics...

-Useful Links - more to references section if used...
+Useful Links - move to references section if used...

 https://medium.com/@marvelouskgc/build-a-penguin-project-using-pandas-and-seaborn-eugene-tsai-e4b7e0b499ea